Skip to Main Content

 Bankrate’s Take — Is the Citi Diamond Preferred worth it?

 The shortened intro purchase APR and limited long-term value may make no-annual-fee rewards cards with slightly shorter intro APR periods more worthwhile options, especially after you’ve paid off your balance.
-If you need the longest period possible to pay down your balance, the Diamond Preferred is still solid, but other balance transfer-focused cards also offer more favorable intro APR periods on purchases.
+If you need the longest period possible to pay down your balance, the Diamond Preferred is still solid, but other balance transfer-focused cards offer more favorable intro APR periods on purchases.

 How we rated this card